 6. Tighten each jack screw against the columns hanging bracket to push and hold column against mount bar endplates.
-Verify plumb of the column and loosen/tighten jack screws as needed.
+Verify plumb of the column and loosen or tighten the jack screws as needed.

 7. Remove column 2 from the packaging.
 After removing column 2's left edge guard, hang the column on the mount bars.
 Remove the remaining edge guards and gently slide to the left against column 1.
-Attach the jack screw brackets as in step 5 and adjust the jack screws, creating a vertical thin gap between the columns.
+Attach the jack screw brackets as in step 5 and adjust the jack screws, creating a thin vertical gap between the columns.
 The gap should be small enough to perform the next step.
 Do not over tighten the jack screws; it may prevent the following alignment steps.

 Note: Having a gap that is not even the entire length of the column may result in having to repeat step 8.
-The pixel spacing between columns should look like the pixel spacing within a module for best results.